Tourist Attractions in Niagara Falls, Canada

 Whirlpool Jet Boat Tours

-Interested on taking a thrilling jet boat ride through class 5 whitewater rapids towards Niagara Falls?
-Well then head to Niagara on the Lake and Whirlpool Jet Boat Tours.
+Interested in taking a thrilling jet boat ride through the class 5 Devil's Hole Rapids towards Niagara Falls?
+Well then, head to Niagara on the Lake and Whirlpool Jet Boat Tours.
 These giant super-powered jet boats race up the Niagara River on a thrill ride you won't soon forget.
 Choose the "wet" tour, where you'll get completely soaked as the boats crash through huge waves, or the "dry" tour, where you are comfortably enclosed in a glass dome.

 At one point, the boat drivers will make the boat spin 360 degrees at high speed, a true stomach-turning experience!